Mission Possible: Cuyahoga Land Bank Battles Blight to Improve Neighborhoods

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Arizona to supplement state, tribal and local recovery efforts in areas affected by the Shake Fire on July 9, 2024.
+FEMA has issued a Fire Management Assistance Declaration for the state of Wyoming to supplement state, tribal and local recovery efforts in areas affected by the House Draw Fire on August 22, 2024.
 The following counties have been approved for assistance:

 Public Assistance: